 Make your money work for you to generate passive income for you.

-Income from freelancing is not always passive but if you can invest to generate a rent income it is not only passive but helps you diversify your income.
+Income from freelancing is not always passive, but if you can invest in generating a rental income, it is not only passive but helps you diversify your income.

-I have managed to earn 25k as monthly rent from my investment in an office space in Kolkata and it really helps me provide good stability as well as help me increase my income without any effort from my end.
+I have managed to earn 25k as monthly rent from my investment in an office space.
+It helps me provide good stability as well as help me increase my income without any effort from my end.

 13. Dividend Income